-Food systems are not providing healthy, safe, affordable, and desirable foods for all.
-Healthy diets are unaffordable for 3 billion people, disproportionately affecting women and children.
-Poor quality diets cause malnutrition and 11 million premature adult deaths each year.
-Consumption of unsafe foods is responsible for 600 million foodborne illnesses and nearly 500,000 deaths yearly, mostly in low- and middle-income countries.
+Food systems are not providing sustainable healthy diets for everyone, everywhere.
+Healthy diets are unaffordable for 3 billion people, and poor quality diets are associated with all forms of malnutrition and 11 million premature adult deaths each year.

-Food demand and dietary patterns are rapidly evolving due to urbanization, changes in income, women’s employment, and developments in technology, food marketing, and public policy.
-These changes encourage shifts that promote ready-to-eat, convenient, cheap, ultra-processed foods.
+Diets are rapidly evolving due to changes in income, women’s employment, urbanization, and developments in technology, food marketing and public policy.
+These changes, happening in urban and rural areas, contribute to shifts in food environments, which are increasingly promoting ready-to-eat, convenient, cheap and often ultra-processed foods associated with poor health.

-This Initiative aims to identify effective policy options, strengthen capacity, and develop robust metrics and tools to guide decision-making that leads to transforming food systems that promote and support consumption of sustainable healthy diets for all and improve livelihoods, gender equity, and social inclusiveness.
+This Initiative aims to identify effective policy options through research, strengthen capacity, and develop robust metrics and tools that support stakeholders’ decisions when developing pathways to transform food systems toward sustainable healthy diets, improved livelihoods, gender equity and social inclusiveness.

 Proposed 3-year outcomes include: